 During the course of its nationwide tour, this information and dialogue initiative, organised by the Federal Ministry of Education and Research (BMBF), will highlight ways that innovation can have a positive impact on our lives.
-The diverse range of exhibits and varied programme of events presents the future tasks that make up the government’s High-Tech Strategy 2025 and gives visitors the opportunity to get involved and try things out for themselves.
+The diverse range of exhibits and varied programme of events presents the future tasks that make up the government’s Future Strategy for Research and Innovation and gives visitors the opportunity to get involved and try things out for themselves.

 Through this nationwide mobile information initiative, which launched in spring 2017, the Federal Ministry of Education and Research is seeking to encourage public debate on the question of how innovations in technology and science can be driven ahead in order to generate the greatest possible benefit.
 At the heart of this cross-media initiative is the InnoTruck – a mobile exhibition and exploration centre.
-Comprising two levels and featuring more than 80 technology exhibits, it showcases the six future tasks earmarked by the Federal Government as highly significant for its High-Tech Strategy 2025.
+Comprising two levels and featuring more than 60 technology exhibits, it showcases the six future tasks earmarked by the Federal Government as highly significant for its Future Strategy for Research and Innovation.